azuredevcollege/aidevcollege/day2/CustomVisionApp/CustomVisionApp.md

 ![Indexes Labels](./images/IndexesLabels.png)

 To sum it up images are annotated by boxes, labeled with classes and receive a score to what percentage an object was detected.

+## Start the Challenge: Run the Application

-In the following we have 2 Options, either you can run the application locally or you can use a pre-deployed option and test it with the sample [images](https://github.com/microsoft/AIVisualProvision/tree/master/Documents/Images/Training_DataSet) as previously stated.
+In the following we have two Options, either you can run the application locally or you can use a pre-deployed option and test it with the sample [images](https://github.com/microsoft/AIVisualProvision/tree/master/Documents/Images/Training_DataSet) as previously stated.

+For the pre-deployed [OPTION 1](#option-1-use-a-pre-deployed-application) there is nothing to do beside copying this [url](https://tfjs-objectdetection.azureedge.net) into a Browser of your choice and uploading the sample images to test the application.

+For the second [OPTION 2](#option-2-setup-your-own-application) you will have to use [Node.js](https://nodejs.org/en/download/) and [Visual Studio Code](https://code.visualstudio.com/docs/setup/setup-overview) on your local machine.
+Here you will install all the depedencies and run the application.

+In the [Bonus Challenge](#bonus-challenge---want-more) you can either deploy your application on [Github Pages](#option-a---github-pages) or as a [Static Website](#option-b---static-website) on a (previously created) Storage Account.

-## OPTION 1: Use a pre-deployed Application
+### OPTION 1: Use a pre-deployed Application

 If you want, you can test the deployed application under [https://tfjs-objectdetection.azureedge.net](https://tfjs-objectdetection.azureedge.net).

-## OPTION 2: Setup your own Application
+### OPTION 2: Setup your own Application

 As prerequisite you should install [Node.js](https://nodejs.org/en/download/) and [Visual Studio Code](https://code.visualstudio.com/docs/setup/setup-overview).